Cyclic Graph Attentive Match Encoder (CGAME): A Novel Neural Network For OD Estimation: Experiments

-The RMSE, MAE are measures quantifying the difference between derived OD matrix and the actual one.
-Accuracy depicts the estimation precision: The closer to 1 it is, the better model performs. \(R^2\) and \textit{var} represents the correlation coefficient, showing the ability of estimated results to reflect the real data.
+The RMSE and MAE measure the differences between the actual OD matrix and the estimation, while MAPE quantifies the relative deviation of the two. $R^2$ represents the correlation coefficient, depicting the correlation of data trends.